Lunar

 Lunar Landscapes

 Welcome to the lunar section of my gallery.
 Here, you'll find a collection of images capturing the Moon in all its phases and details.
-From the rugged terrain of craters to the smooth plains of maria, these photos showcase the beauty and complexity of our closest celestial neighbor.
+From the rugged terrain of craters to the smooth plains of maria, these photos showcase the beauty and complexity of our closest celestial neighbour.

 Explore the wonders of the lunar surface as seen through my observatory in County Meath, Ireland.
 Enjoy the journey!

-A series of images of the Moon taken with an HX516 camera and LX200 at f10 - exposure 0.02 s
+A series of images of the Moon taken with an HX516 camera and LX200 at f10 - exposure 0.02 s on 21st July 2003

-Taken on 4/3/09 at 22.18 UT with my 254mm LX200 at f/8.
+Taken on 4/3/2009 at 22.18 UT with my 254mm LX200 at f/8.
 Exposure was .001 sec.
 The rugged area from Ptolemaeus south has a number of large craters including Albategnius, Alphonsus, Arzachel and Werner.

 Just a few images taken of the moon showing the terminator changes over the space of a day.
 The first was at 17.05UT, the second was taken at 18.20 UT on the same day while the third was taken the following day at 19.07 UT

-The sunrise on the Jura mountaints can be clearly seen
+The sunrise on the Jura mountaints can be clearly seen Dec 19th 2007

 A notable change in one day.
 Mare Imbrium almost completely sunlit.
+Dec 20th 2007

 I decided to try my hand at a mosaic of the Moon.
 This is my first attempt at any mosaic so it was a learning experience.
 I took 10 frames of various parts of the Moon using my SXV-H9 camera through my 254mm LX200 working at about f7.
 The exposures were 0.003 seconds and monochrome.
-Images were acquired using AstroArt4 and stitched together using maxImDL.
+Images were acquired using AstroArt4 and stitched together using MaxImDL.
 Happy enough with the first attempt although more care could have been used in the alignment.
 I may try my hand at some deepsky objects.
+19th Dec 2007